Skip to main content

 Use manage tools to make changes

-Tools ending in -manage accept an action parameter — typically create, update, or delete, plus tool-specific actions such as bulk variants.
-All other tools are read-only and safe to call freely.
+Tools ending in -manage accept an action parameter — commonly list, create, update, or delete, plus tool-specific actions such as toggle_status or the bulk variants below.
+Read-only actions like list are safe to call freely.

 Example: create a merchandising rule